tech-amol001/devops-masterclass/Module-00_Amazon_Web_Services/02-create-aws-account.md

 ### Step-04: Verify your email address

-- Check your email inbox for an email from AWS regarding the email address verification.
+- Check your email inbox for an email notification from AWS regarding the email address verification.
 Kindly confirm it.

 ### Step-05: Provide Contact Information

 - **AWS type (Profesional/ Personal)**: Personal Account
 - **Phone No**: <valid_phone_no>
 - **Country**: <country_name>
-- **Address**: <address>
+- **Address**: <your_address_here>

 - **Accept the Terms and condition** and then click on **Create Account** and **Continue**